Procrastik/RT-Weapon-Scraper/README.md

 _**Long Range Damage**_ - Damage expected at long range including falloff in applicable.

 _**Max Range Damage**_ - Damage expected at max range including falloff in applicable.

+_**AMS Sheet**_ - The separate AMS sheet is a work in progress again due to HHR changes made to modes.
+I have not validated their data since the update but base mode data should be accurate, modes info is broken though.
+Will fix this at a later time.